TheDonkeyCheesecake/Future-Engineers/README.md

 - `RPi.GPIO` (for GPIO control on the Raspberry Pi)
 - `numpy` (for numerical operations)

-The camera captures an image which is first converted from BGR (color) to grayscale using OpenCV.
+The camera captures an image which is first converted from BGR (colour) to grayscale using OpenCV.
 Binary thresholding is applied to create a binary image, which emphasizes the lanes by setting pixel values to white for areas of interest (walls) and black (other).
 The script detects the contours of the left and right lanes using the thresholded binary image.
 The contours are extracted within specific regions of interest `(ROIs)` defined earlier in the code.

 The following algorithms are only used in the obstacle challenge, which requires slightly more camera vision.
-A key difference between these programs is the use of HSV `(hue, saturation, and vibrance, a method of color representation similar to RGB)` to detect color rather than using grayscale
+A key difference between these programs is the use of HSV `(hue, saturation, and vibrance, a method of colour representation similar to RGB)` to detect colour rather than using grayscale
 ***
 #### Signal Pillar Detection

-The program detects the contours of signal pillars (red and green) using color masks based on their respective HSV color ranges.
+The program detects the contours of signal pillars (red and green) using colour masks based on their respective HSV colour ranges.
 The contours are then extracted within a specified ROI for obstacles.
 ***
 #### Corner Detection

-Similar to the signal pillar detection, the program detects the blue and orange line contours within another specified ROI using HSV color ranges and uses this to turn.
-Since the obstacle challenge requires the robot to frequently navigate close to walls in order to avoid obstacles, using the same method of turning as the open challenge (mentioned in the next segment) is very inconsistent and can lead to turns at the wrong times.
+Similar to the signal pillar detection, the program detects the blue and orange line contours within another specified ROI using HSV colour ranges and uses this to turn.
+Since the obstacle challenge requires the robot to frequently navigate close to walls to avoid obstacles, using the same method of turning as the open challenge (mentioned in the next segment) is very inconsistent and can lead to turns at the wrong times.
 ***
 ### Open Challenge

 Fundamentally, the Open Challenge only has two parts to it; wall steering and turning 90 degrees.

 Our wall steering program utilizes our camera to differentiate between the black walls and everything else.
-However, we don't actually look at the entire camera feed and rather only focus on three specific areas, which are ROIs as mentioned earlier.
+However, we don't look at the entire camera feed and rather only focus on three specific areas, which are ROIs as mentioned earlier.

 Two of the three regions of interest are used for wall following while the third region of interest is used for counting turns.
 These two regions of interest were distinctively chosen so that when the robot is placed in the center of the track, the ROIs will both detect a similar amount of black pixels from the wall.
 This way, we know we are centered on the track when the two ROIs have similar amounts.